Read This Before Your First Forest Bathing Session.

 Let’s clear the air before we dive in.

 Forest bathing isn’t about “doing” something—it’s about being somewhere.
+To put it another way...think about “being present and in the moment”.
 It’s the practice of intentionally slowing down in nature so your senses can open and your nervous system can settle.

 It’s not a hike.